UU-ER/AdOpT-NET0/docs/source/workflow/LoadData.rst

 After the complete system topology and system characteristics are finalised, the final data can be loaded into the input data folder.
 This remaining data covers:

 - Carbon costs: Prices of carbon emissions and/or subsidies for emission reductions.
+These are defined for each investment period and node.
 - Climate data: global horizontal irradiance (ghi), direct normal irradiance (dni), diffuse horizontal irradiance (dhi), air temperature, relative humidity, inflow of water, wind speed at 10 metres.
+The data is defined for each investment period and node based on the geographical location.
 - Carrier data: Data on demand, import/export limits/prices/emission factors, and generic production for each carrier at each node in each investment period.